Top 10 Infinite Mana Combos in Magic: The Gathering

 6. Riku of Two Reflections + Palinchron

 This strategy requires three colors and its components both need a fair amount of mana, but you're only hunting two pieces.
 And since Riku's legendary, you could potentially use him as your commander in EDH, preventing you from having to search him out.

 Either way, have Riku fielded, then play Palinchron and use Riku's two-cost ability to clone him.
 Palinchron's entrance untaps up to seven lands, replenishing your mana.
 You can only clone non-token creatures with Riku, so use Palinchron's four-cost ability to return him to your hand.
 Each time you perform this routine, you're spending six mana and gaining seven, providing an infinite supply of both mana and Palinchron tokens.
 They don't have haste, but on your next turn, they'll be ready to ransack opposing life points.

 Although they each demand a hefty fee, these spells align closely in color and cost, meaning you can easily play them one after the other.
 Drake isn't particularly strong in battle, but automatically untaps up to five lands upon entry.
 When Deadeye arrives, he soulbonds with another unit (pick Drake), letting you pay two mana to exile either of the units, then return it to the field under your control.

-You'll need four mana to start the combo.
-Exile both Deadeye and Drake back-to-back, have Drake reenter first, untap five lands, then soulbond again with Deadeye.
-Each time you run through the cycle, you're spending four but gaining five, offering an infinite factory of whatever colors your lands can provide.
+You'll need two mana to start the combo.
+Exile Drake, untap five lands, then soulbond again with Deadeye.
+Each time you run through the cycle, you're spending two but gaining five, offering an infinite factory of whatever colors your lands can provide.